 What the Scale Can’t Tell Me

-A lot of us have different goals in the gym, whether that be gain more muscle mass, lose some body fat, or maybe a little bit of both.
+A lot of us have different goals in the gym, whether that be to gain more muscle mass, lose some body fat, or maybe a little bit of both.
 Often times we track our goals using a scale, but frequently checking the scale can be misleading.
-The scale tells you your total weight but not how your body is made up between muscle, fat, and bone.
-Muscle is good weight that helps us move better, burn fat and is important to maintain in your body for optimal health.
+The scale tells you your total weight but not how your body is made up of muscle, fat, and bone.
+Muscle is the good weight that helps us move better, burn fat and is important to maintain in your body for optimal health.
 Fat is the weight that we know when excessive, is bad for our health and we all work hard to burn off.

 Checking your body fat percentage is the best way to create a start and finish line when it comes to getting the best results with your body and health.
 The DEXA machine is the most accurate and convenient way to check it.
 It can pinpoint your body composition by using a low-level x-ray to see how much total body fat, lean muscle mass, and bone mass you have.
 Keeping track of exactly how your body is made up between muscle and fat is the ultimate measure of health.

 We can break up our fat into different types.
 Visceral is the most important type when it comes to your overall health.
 It’s the fat that hangs out around your internal organs.
 Visceral fat plays the biggest role in longevity and risk of chronic diseases like heart disease and type two diabetes.
 Your scale at home and even other alternatives to checking your body composition cannot tell you the amount of visceral fat you have.
 A person may be content with their weight but if there is lots of fat around the organs, that person is more likely to develop lousy chronic diseases including cancer.
 The DEXA has the ability to show us the mass, volume, and area of visceral fat we are carrying which will tell us if we have to start changing our eating habits for healthier body composition.